MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-wdac-works.md

 ### Noninteractive mode running under policy enforcement

-When PowerShell runs a script or loads a module, it uses the WDAC API to get the policy enforcement for the file.
+When PowerShell runs a script or loads a module, it uses the App Control API to get the policy enforcement for the file.

 PowerShell version 7.3 or higher uses the `WldpCanExecuteFile` API if available.
 This API returns one